CoreClinicalSciences/TransportHealth/README.md

 - G-computation for unmergable IPDs of original and target studies

+- Target aggregate data adjustment (TADA) method that can transport findings from the original IPD study to aggregate (summary-level) data of a target study

 **For the future scope, we are currently developing the following methods.**

-- Target Aggregate Data Adjustment (TADA) method that can transport findings from the original IPD study to aggregate (summary-level) data of a target study

 - Methods that can transport aggregate data from the original study to IPD from a target study